cwiegert/Klipper-Autotune-Neptune-Base/README.md

 from funcsigs import signature from . import tmc
 ```
-## 4) Putting all the config and stepper motor run time files in place
+## 3) Installing the python2 backport modules and putting all the config and stepper motor run time files in place
   download [Stepper Motor config](https://github.com/cwiegert/Klipper-Autotune-Neptune-Base/blob/main/Config%20files/Neptune4Stock_tmc.cfg) to your computer, you will use Fluidd to upload to your configurations directory on the machine.

  ### Log into the FLUIDD ui and navigate to the Configuration Screen